AlwaysAError/AlwaysAError/README.md

 ![GitHub Repos](https://github-contributor-stats.vercel.app/api?username=AlwaysAError&limit=5&theme=synthwave&combine_all_yearly_contributions=true)

 ## 🪪 Licence
 Everything is 100% free to use and is fully open source.
-Feel free to use anything how ever you  to use it how ever always remember giving credit is cool.
+Feel free to use anything how ever always remember giving credit is cool.

 ## 📃 Repositories
 - [RecRoom Long Username Exploit](https://github.com/AlwaysAError/RecRoom-Username-Exploit) Allows the user to have both an invisible and super large username.
 [Still works]